 Design

-The Adaptiv TPX 2.0 is a specialized piece and focused entirely on the motorcycle market.
+The Adaptiv TPX 2.0 is a specialized piece and focused on the motorcycle market.
 Among other features, it's weather-protected, an attribute that doesn't apply to conventional radar detectors.
 And the eight-foot-long control harness is permanently affixed to the detector, protected by a weatherproof strain relief.
 A weatherproof DIN connector near the detector allows the TPX to be removed from the bike.
 Two heavy-gauge wires supply power and chassis ground to the detector and attach to the battery terminals.

 At the battery end of the cable, one water-resistant 3.5 mm female connector links to the visual alerts.
 Another connector routes the detector's audio to the rider's choice of communications system, often a helmet headset or earbud speakers.
 A wireless headset ($70) can also be used to convey the mono alerts to a single helmet speaker.